 Build More Essential Time Management Skills

 With the right kind of tools, students can easily plan, write, organize, and focus on their studies.
-Most of the apps discussed here are free, so they can easily be part of your educational toolkit.
+Most of the apps discussed here are free, so they can easily be part of your educational toolkit, along with these lesser known sites every student should bookmark.

 They can also save you time.
 As a busy student, time management is critical for you to balance studies, classes, and co-curricular activities.